Antonio Venier

 Antonio Venier (c.
 1330 – 23 November 1400) was the 62nd Doge of Venice, member of the House of Venier, reigning from late October 1382 until his death on 23 November 1400.
 He was interred in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges.
 He was married to Agnese da Mosto.
+His 18 year tenure saw great wealth and success for the Republic.